 Not every protein powder is created the same.
-Some are thicker than others, some are finer than others and some have different additives in it.
+Some are thicker than others, some are finer than others and some have different additives in them.
 As a general rule of thumb, all protein powders can work, but they will leave different textures.
 Here are the more mainstream protein powders and what texture and flavor profiles they have.

 - Brown Rice Protein Powder– Earthy in flavor and texture, this vegan protein powder keeps the cookies soft and chewy.
 Be sure to use a vanilla flavored one, otherwise, the cookies will be very bland.

 - Whey Protein Powder– My least favorite protein powder to use, whey is the most natural protein powder, and also the lowest in carbs.
 However, they are most prone to dry out baked goods, so be sure to keep an eye on it.
-Whey is great if you want super low carb cookies, or if you follow a keto or paleo diet.

 - Do not overbake the cookies, as they continue to cook as they cool down.
 While the cookies may look a little underbaked, they will firm up beautifully while cooling down.

-Storing and Freezing Tips
+Storing and freezing tips

 Protein Cookies (4 Ingredients!)